Beat Pattern Editor User Interface

 pattern))))

-1 The builder function itself takes the trigger globals as an argument so that the function it returns has access to update them when a button is clicked, and the beat pattern assigned to the button.
-As noted in the doc string that describes the function, buttons that manage a single beat behave differently than buttons responsible for a pattern of multiple beats.
+1 | The builder function itself takes the beat pattern assigned to the button.
+As noted in the doc string that describes the function, buttons that manage a single beat behave differently than buttons responsible for a pattern of multiple beats. |

-2 This is the function that is being returned by the action builder.
-It takes a single argument, the button that has just been clicked, so it can check whether the button has been turned on or off by the click.
+2 | This is the function that is being returned by the action builder.
+It takes a single argument, the button that has just been clicked, so it can check whether the button has been turned on or off by the click. |

-3 Here is where we check whether the beat pattern has more than one beat in it, which determines how we respond to the button click.
+3 | Here is where we check whether the beat pattern has more than one beat in it, which determines how we respond to the button click. |

-4 If the button manages more than one beat, then turning the button on sets the whole beat pattern to match the pattern assigned to the button, and turning the button off turns off all beats.
+4 | If the button manages more than one beat, then turning the button on sets the whole beat pattern to match the pattern assigned to the button, and turning off the button turns off all beats. |

-5 If the button manages just one beat, then turning the button on or off does the same thing to that beat alone.
+5 | If the button manages just one beat, then turning the button on or off does the same thing to that beat alone. |

-6 To protect ourselves against the situation where the beat pattern has not yet been established before the button was clicked, we use fnil inside the update call to replace a missing (nil) value with the empty set.
-This is an important Clojure technique, but higher-order functions like this take some getting used to for people who haven’t done a lot of functional programming.
+6 | To protect ourselves against the situation where the beat pattern has not yet been established before the button was clicked, we use fnil inside the update call to replace a missing (nil ) value with the empty set.
+This is an important Clojure technique, but higher-order functions like this take some getting used to for people who haven’t done a lot of functional programming. |

-(defn beat-pattern-button
+(defn make-button

 "Constructs a toggle button for use in the UI, with the specified id,